Indian cricket team in South Africa in 2013–14

 The Indian cricket team toured South Africa from 5 to 30 December 2013, playing three One Day Internationals (ODI) and the two Test matches against the hosts.
-The Indian team was led by Mahendra Singh Dhoni while South Africa was captained by AB de Villiers (for ODIs) and Graeme Smith (for Tests).
+The Indian team was led by MS Dhoni while South Africa was captained by AB de Villiers (for ODIs) and Graeme Smith (for Tests).
 The tour began with the three-match ODI series, with South Africa winning the series 2–0.
-(Note: The third ODI was abandoned) Quinton de Kock, South Africa's wicket-keeper became the fifth player to score three centuries in consecutive innings of ODIs.
+(Note: The third ODI was abandoned) Quinton de Kock, South Africa's wicket-keeper, became the fifth player in history to score three centuries in consecutive innings of ODIs.
 South Africa won the Test series 1–0, the first Test ending in a draw.
-Jacques Kallis, the country's most prolific run-scorer in Tests, announced his retirement from the format after the second Test at Durban.
+Jacques Kallis, South Africa's most prolific run-scorer in Tests, announced his retirement from the format after the second Test at Durban.